Academic Honor Code

 Plagiarism, cheating, and misrepresentation are inconsistent with the professional standards required of all military personnel and government employees.
 Furthermore, in the case of U.S. military officers, such conduct clearly violates the “Exemplary Conduct Standards” delineated in Title 10, U.S. Code, Sections 3583 (U.S. Army), 5947 (U.S. Naval Service), and 8583 (U.S. Air Force).

-If written work is submitted which appears to violate the Academic Honor Code, the faculty or staff member will notify the Executive Assistant of the department concerned or the Director, College of Distance Education as appropriate.
-The department will investigate the matter to determine whether or not there is substantial evidence of a violation.
-If there is substantial evidence, the Chair of the department or the Director, College of Distance Education will refer the matter to the Dean of Academic Affairs.
+If written work is submitted that appears to violate the Academic Honor Code, the faculty or staff member will notify the executive assistant of the Department concerned or the Dean, College of Distance Education as appropriate.
+The Department will investigate the matter to determine whether there is substantial evidence of a violation.
+If there is substantial evidence, the Chair of the Department or the Dean, College of Distance Educationwill refer the matter to the Dean of Academics.